Education Hub · Order Proboscidea

 6,000 kg

-Max weight of an Asian bull elephant
+Max Asian bull weight

 Order Proboscidea